Consumer rights when buying a used car in Ireland

 Buying a used car from a dealership

 You can exercise your consumer rights when buying a car from a dealer if the vehicle develops any problems after the purchase.
-You are legally allowed to reject a faulty car and get a full refund within a period of 30 days from purchasing the car.
+For example, if the dealer has claimed something about the vehicle which wasn't true, you could be eligible for a refund.

 Buying a used car from a private seller